Bestelltes Bild

 Beschreibung

-Julius Franz’s publication appeared as part of the 143-volume Handbuch der Architektur, published between 1880 and 1943.
+Julius Franz’s publication appeared in 1887 as part of the 143-volume Handbuch der Architektur, published between 1880 and 1943.
 Die Baukunst des Islam belongs to the second part, the treatise on architectural styles.
 In 1896, a second, augmented edition appeared.
 Both editions were published in Darmstadt by Arnold Bergsträsser.

 Julius Franz mentions the stucco and glass windows in Jerusalem and in Egypt and reproduces sections of the windows and a colour plate.
 In the second edition he gives a detailed description of the technique used to make the windows and comments on their development.